espnet/espnet/README.md

 ### How to set minibatch

 From espnet v0.4.0, we have three options in `--batch-count` to specify minibatch size (see `espnet.utils.batchfy` for implementation);
 1. `--batch-count seq --batch-seqs 32 --batch-seq-maxlen-in 800 --batch-seq-maxlen-out 150`.

     This option is compatible to the old setting before v0.4.0.
 This counts the minibatch size as the number of sequences and reduces the size when the maximum length of the input or output sequences is greater than 800 or 150, respectively.
-2. `--batch-count bin --batch-bins 100000`.
+1. `--batch-count bin --batch-bins 100000`.

     This creates the minibatch that has the maximum number of bins under 100 in the padded input/output minibatch tensor  (i.e., `max(ilen) * idim + max(olen) * odim`).
 Basically, this option makes training iteration faster than `--batch-count seq`.
 If you already has the best `--batch-seqs x` config, try `--batch-bins $((x * (mean(ilen) * idim + mean(olen) * odim)))`.
-3. `--batch-count frame --batch-frames-in 800 --batch-frames-out 100 --batch-frames-inout 900`.
+1. `--batch-count frame --batch-frames-in 800 --batch-frames-out 100 --batch-frames-inout 900`.

     This creates the minibatch that has the maximum number of input, output and input+output frames under 800, 100 and 900, respectively.
 You can set one of `--batch-frames-xxx` partially.
 Like `--batch-bins`, this option makes training iteration faster than `--batch-count seq`.
 If you already has the best `--batch-seqs x` config, try `--batch-frames-in $((x * (mean(ilen) * idim)) --batch-frames-out $((x * mean(olen) * odim))`.

-### Error due to ACS (Multiple GPUs)

-When using multiple GPUs, if the training freezes or lower performance than expected is observed, verify that PCI Express Access Control Services (ACS) are disabled.
-Larger discussions can be found at: [link1](https://devtalk.nvidia.com/default/topic/883054/multi-gpu-peer-to-peer-access-failing-on-tesla-k80-/?offset=26) [link2](https://www.linuxquestions.org/questions/linux-newbie-8/howto-list-all-users-in-system-380426/) [link3](https://github.com/pytorch/pytorch/issues/1637).
-To disable the PCI Express ACS follow instructions written [here](https://github.com/NVIDIA/caffe/issues/10).
-You need to have a ROOT user access or request to your administrator for it.

-### Docker Container

-go to docker/ and follow [README.md](https://github.com/espnet/espnet/tree/master/docker/README.md) instructions there.

 ### Setup in your cluster